open-cogsci/osdoc/content/pages/important-changes-3.md

 title: Important changes in 3.0

-OpenSesame 3.0 brings many improvements that make it even easier to develop experiments.
+OpenSesame 3.0 has brought many improvements that make it even easier to develop experiments.
 Most changes are backwards compatible.
 That is, you can still do things the old way.
 However, a handful of changes are backwards incompatible, and it's important to be aware of those.

 [TOC]